Helmy-Lab/CytoGateR/docs/faq.md

 ### Can I get publication-quality statistics?
 {: .label .label-blue }

-**A:** CytoVerse provides population counts and percentages.
+**A:** CytoGateR provides population counts and percentages.
 For advanced statistics (p-values, effect sizes), export data and use statistical software like R, GraphPad Prism, or SPSS.

-### How do I cite CytoVerse in my paper?
+### How do I cite CytoGateR in my paper?
 {: .label .label-green }

 **A:** Include the software name, version (if available), and the Helmy Lab as developers.
 Check with the lab for specific citation requirements and any associated publications.